|

 agonisingly painful attempts to give her fluids intravenously all ended

+in failure.
 We thought she might have died on at least a couple of

 occasions in the middle of ward rounds.
 Outside the Red Zone, Katiada